ChrisT19931/Kinetic-Restoration-Hypothesis/README.md

 However, modern experimental physics utilizes high-powered localized lasers to systematically eliminate atomic motion, forcing particles into an artificial standstill.
 Current frameworks treat this absolute ground state as a compliant, static snapshot.
 The Kinetic Restoration Hypothesis asserts that this premise is fundamentally flawed: you cannot calculate a living, moving universe using a snapshot of absolute standstill.
 Forcing an atom into literal, static death violates the foundational rules of reality.

 II.
-The Core Argument: Infinity as a Physical BoundaryWhen physicists attempt to calculate the exact state of an atom forced into zero-velocity via laser-cooling protocols, the governing mathematics frequently break down into singularities and divergences - exploding into infinity.
+The Core Argument: Infinity as a Physical Boundary.
+When physicists attempt to calculate the exact state of an atom forced into zero-velocity via laser-cooling protocols, the governing mathematics frequently break down into singularities and divergences - exploding into infinity.

 In standard physics, an infinity in the math is often treated as a bookkeeping error or a limitation of the current model.
 The Kinetic Restoration Hypothesis reinterprets these mathematical explosions as literal physical evidence: